 Self-Guided Walking Tour

-Welcome to USC Law School!
+Welcome to USC Gould School of Law!
 We are excited that you have decided to stop by for a glimpse of what makes us such a dynamic place to study law.
 Choosing a law school can be a daunting project, and one of the most important decisions you will make.
 Finding the right fit should be your goal.
-Sitting in on a class, taking a tour, attending an information session, and speaking with current students and staff, are invaluable ways to better equip yourself in making that decision.
+Sitting in on a class, taking a tour with one of our Admissions Ambassadors, attending an information session, and speaking with current students and staff, are invaluable ways to better equip yourself in making that decision.

 As you exit the Office of Admissions and turn right, you will find the Office of Student Affairs, located in Room 104.
 Within the Office of Student Affairs, you will find:

 - Peer Mentorship Program

 The Academic Support Program is designed to help students succeed in law school.
 They provide a variety of resources to assist all students as they learn how to study law, and support students seeking to improve their academic performance.
 Workshops such as Case Reading and Note-taking, Outlining and Synthesis, and Exam-taking strategies are offered during the fall and spring semester.
 They also offer online and written resources, as well as individual counseling.

 The Peer Mentor Program facilitates the transition of incoming law students through trusting and guided interactions with second year students at the onset of the first-year experience.
 Mentors assist with this transition by making new students feel welcomed, connecting them with their new environment, and guiding them to social and developmental resources so that all entering students can become an integral part of the law school community.
 Students will meet with their Peer Mentor on an on-going basis during the first year.